There are two options for applying to our internship program – the preselect option

 is also required:

-from parties that know your academic or nutrition and/or foods-related work experience
+parties that know your academic or nutrition and/or foods-related work experience

 c.
 Personal letter of application with statement of goals and professional interests